jeroo97/02_BattleTank/README.md

 The last one standing, wins.

 ## Specifications
-* This proyect is created for academic purpousese only.
+* This proyect is created for academic purposes only.